INSIDE DETAILS: Priyanka Chopra- Nick Jonas' Sangeet Ceremony Was A Night To Remember!

 The Highlight Of The Evening

-"Priyanka's girl gang - including Parineeti Chopra and her friend- are said to have enacted their love story of how they met, he proposed said yes, and more, to which the bride and groom-to-be clapped and cheered loudly, " revealed a source.
+"Priyanka's girl gang - including Parineeti Chopra and her friend- are said to have enacted their love story of how they met, he proposed said yes, and more, to which the bride and groom-to-be clapped and cheered loudly," revealed a source.

-When Priyanka- Nick Hit The Dance Floor
+When Priyanka-Nick Hit The Dance Floor

 The TOI report further stated that PeeCee and Nick also took to the stage and danced to tracks like Galla Goodiyan.